Overview

 Examples of Work

-Langley v Qin (2024; unrep) was described as a ‘landmark judgment’ by Today’s Wills & Probate.
+Langley v Qin [2024] W.T.L.R.
+1333 was described as a ‘landmark judgment’ by Today’s Wills & Probate and was cited by the Law Commission in their proposals to reform the law of wills.
 James’ client succeeded in overturning a will made by an alleged predatory spouse on grounds of paranoid delusion and undue influence.
 James then acted in a subsequent passing over claim and advised on enforcement proceedings.
 The case was widely-reported in national newspapers and even on ITV’s This Morning.

 Eade v Hogg [2021] EWHC 1057 (Ch) concerned the proportions of a valuable company shareholding which passed to a deceased’s business partner and spouse.
 James appeared for the spouse (Alexander Learmonth QC appeared for the business partner).
 The claimants succeeded in rectifying the will.
 The gross estate value was £6.4 million.